Skip to content

 Hi [Name],

-If you want, I can answer questions on this one, send a few comparable options, or help you decide whether it makes sense to book a showing.
+Happy to answer questions on this one, send a few comparables, or help you decide whether it makes sense to book a showing.

 Best,